coolaj86/node-pakman/README.md

         "name": "corge",
         "pathname": ".",                          // relative to package.json.lib
         "filename": "corge.js",
-        "require": "../corge",                    // how this module was require by it's parent "modulepath": "foomodule-browser/corge",
+        "require": "../corge",                    // how this module was required by its parent "modulepath": "foomodule-browser/corge",
         "providespath": "foomodule/corge",        // where package.json.provides is 'foomodule'
         "requires": [